sitegeist/Sitegeist.Origami/README.md

 Original files of the editors are never affected since copies are always created for thumbnails.

-The optimisation is executed by a jobrunner later and not during page-creation.
+The optimisation is executed asynchronously by a jobrunner later and not during page-creation.
 The image is imediately available in unoptimzed fashion but is optimized afterwards.
 From that point on the optized image will be served.

-Using jpegtran, optipng, gifsicle and svgo or alternative customizible ones for the optimizations.
+By default this package is using `jpegtran`, `optipng`, `gifsicle` and `svgo` for the optimizations but the exact optimization command for eacvh format can be configured via settings.

 Should work with Linux, FreeBSD, OSX, SunOS & Windows (only tested Linux & FreeBSD so far).